alexandermishin13/tm1637-kmod/README.md

 ```

 As said above You can switch the driver to one of two modes:
-* A `string mode`, when You write to the device up to five chars of digits,
+* A `string mode` in which You write to the device up to five chars of digits,
 minus and hash signs, spaces and colon followed by "\n".
-You need to seek
+The device ignore
-to zero or close and reopen device any time before You can write a new string.
+a file position pointer - You do not need to use a `seek()`, but You need to
-(/bin/echo do it any time).
+write a whole string in one write operation.
-* A `bytes of segments mode`, when You write to the device up to four bytes of
+* A `bytes of segments mode` in which you write up to four bytes of digit
-segments to light and also need to seek any time but to any of four byte
+segments to a device.
+You should also always use `seek()` for the starting
-positons.
+position from which you want to start to write.
-No matter what device mode you select, the driver will not send leading and
+No matter what device mode you select, the driver will not re-send unchenged
-trailing unchanged bytes to the display.
+leading and trailing bytes to the display.

 ### String mode